Influence of the Spectral Energy Distribution of Reionization-Era Sources on the Lyman-$\alpha$ Forest: Results

 To provide a more meaningful comparison to observations, which are typically biased towards the brightest and most massive galaxies, we also repeat this calculation for a subset of haloes with $\rm{\mathit{M}_{halo}\geq 10^{10} M_{\odot}}$.
 The trends across SED models remain broadly similar to the full halo sample, but the amplitude of the excess transmissivity is higher, and the curves are noticeably noisier due to the small number of haloes in this mass range, particularly at $z=7$.

 In the same figure, we also show the available observational measurements of excess Ly$\alpha$ transmission.
 These include the C~{\sc iv}-selected galaxies from \citet{meyer2019}, the Ly$\alpha$ emitters (LAEs) and Lyman-break galaxies (LBGs) from \citet{meyer2020}, the [O~{\sc iii}] emitters from \citet{Kashino2025}, and the quasar–galaxy cross-correlation measurements from \citet{koki2025}.
 The different galaxy selection methods naturally probe distinct environments, which contributes to the diversity in their measured profiles.
 At $z = 6$, our models exhibit a stronger deficit of Ly$\alpha$ transmission (i.e. negative value) at small radii than the measurements of \citet{Kashino2025}, but a weaker deficit than reported by \citet{meyer2019}, \citet{meyer2020} and \citet{koki2025}.
 The simulated profiles converge at $r\sim10$ cMpc, where the observations start showing the excess Ly$\alpha$ transmission.
 Beyond that, the excess Ly$\alpha$ transmission in the simulated models is marginal, differently from observations, and only at $r\gtrsim20$ cMpc we observe a slightly better consistency.
 At $z = 6.5$, our simulations show excess transmission at distances smaller than the \citet{meyer2019} and \citet{koki2025} measurements, while are more consistent with the shape reported by them.
 Again, at $r \gtrsim 20 \ \rm{cMpc}$ our predictions are in broad agreement with observational points of \citet{meyer2019}, while \citet{koki2025} have a much higher excess transmission.
 Nevertheless, our limited simulation volume prevents us from fully capturing the large-scale fluctuations probed by these observations (as $T(r)$ is forced to converge to the mean value on scales comparable to the box size).
 Therefore, we mostly focus on the relative differences between the models and compare with the observational uncertainties.
 As the observational error bars are generally larger than the model-to-model deviations, this limits the ability to distinguish between SED scenarios.
 However, in some cases, most notably for the \texttt{AGN-PL}, \texttt{SOFT-PL}, and \texttt{BB} models at $z = 6$ and $6.5$, the predicted deviations exceed the observational uncertainties at intermediate distances ($r \sim 5$–15 $\rm{cMpc}$), suggesting that these models could be distinguishable with current or near-future data.
-Even at the largest radii, where the deviations decline, some instances remain comparable to observational error bars, highlighting that the excess Ly$\alpha$ transmissivity around galaxies can provide a promising test of different ionizing source models as more precise measurements become available.
+Even at the largest radii, where the deviations decline, some instances remain comparable to observational error bars, highlighting that the excess Ly$\alpha$ transmissivity around galaxies can provide a promising test of different ionizing source models as more precise measurements become available \footnote{Note that, as the maximum distance reached corresponds to the size of the simulation volume, we do not have enough statistical sample of pairs at the highest radii.}.
 Although different models in our simulation have nearly identical reionization histories, these differences stem purely from the source properties and are not affected by the different timing of the reionization process.